Enabling a green recovery in the built environment sector

-There are growing calls and policies demanding net gains for the environment from new developments.
-This is because the environment is increasingly seen as a valuable and multifunctional asset that benefits people’s health, wellbeing and prosperity.
+There are growing ambitions to secure net gains for the natural environment from new built development.
+Natural features are seen increasingly as an asset that leads to benefits for health, wellbeing, and prosperity.

-As recognised by the Prime Minister, the built environment is central to the recovery from the COVID-19 pandemic, as well as future sustainable growth.
-A key challenge for the built environment sector which is yet to be resolved is how net gains for the environment can be objectively measured and implemented.
+As recognised by the Government throughout the UK, the built environment is central to the recovery from the COVID-19 pandemic, as well as future sustainable growth.
+A key challenge for those involved in built environment that is yet to be resolved is how net gains for the environment can be objectively measured and implemented.

-The aim of this research project lead by WSP and the Ecosystems Knowledge Network (EKN) and in partnership with Northumbria University is to co-develop a Net Gain Planning Tool (NGPT; working title) to enable built environment professionals to objectively assess and measure to what extent new plans or developments achieve net gains.
+The aim of this research and development project lead by WSP and the Ecosystems Knowledge Network, in partnership with Northumbria University, is to co-develop a Net Gain Planning Tool (NGPT; working title).
+This will enable built environment professionals to objectively assess and measure to what extent new plans or developments achieve net gains.
 The project is co-funded by Innovate UK.
-We are establishing a strong cross-disciplinary partnership to develop the NGPT with the aim to become a widely accepted UK industry standard – a game changer for the built environment sector.
-The NGPT will be made publicly available and free to use.
+We are establishing a strong cross-disciplinary partnership to develop the NGPT.
+The aim is that it becomes a widely accepted UK industry standard; a game-changer for the built environment sector.
+The NGPT will be made available publicly and will be free to use.

-The NGPT-user will need to enter a range of simple indicators such as land-use and greenspace accessibility before and after development.
-On that basis the tool will calculate the impact of the land-use change on up to 20 ecosystem services, on physical and mental health, and on biodiversity, and assess to what extent net gains for the environment would be/have been achieved.
-The biodiversity assessment will only apply outside England as England already has a tool to assess biodiversity net-gain.
+Users of the NGPT will need to enter a range of simple indicators such as land-use and greenspace accessibility before and after development.
+On that basis, the tool will calculate the impact of the land-use change on up to 20 ecosystem services (nature's contributions to people), on physical and mental health, and on biodiversity, and assess to what extent net gains for the environment would be/have been achieved.
+The biodiversity assessment will only apply outside England (there is already a tool to assess biodiversity net-gain in England).

 Some tools to assess the impact of land-use changes on environmental services are already available and provide a springboard for the NGPT development.
 However, none of these tools answers the crucial question of whether a net gain has been achieved.